kaylacasale/track-your-work/README.md

 * [Walk-through Video](#walk-through-video)
 * [Built With](#built-with)

+## Description
+A solution for managing a **company's departments, roles, and employees** in one simple platform.
+Built through the command-line, users can personalize their employee info using MySQL Workbench or through the prompts initiated when starting the application.
+The application is dynamic and suits companies both big and small, as there is no limit or minimum requirement for the amount of data stored in your employee_tracker_db.

 ## Installation
 This application allows user to easily access, create, update, and delete departments, roles, and employees after